phsarah/file-transaction-tracker/README.md

 1. Make sure you have Node.js installed on your machine.
 2. Clone this repository.
 3. In the project root directory, run the command `npm install` to install the dependencies.
-4. Run the command `npm start` to start the server.
+4. Run the command `npm start-dev` to start the server.
 5. Access the API through the URL `http://localhost:3000`.

 ## How to Run the Tests